halfmage/qizify-website/src/content/en/posts/2022-08-28-after-qizify-you-will-never-want-to-use-other-learning-management-systems.md

 ### Multilingual - English and German.
 Thus, it expands the target group of international users.

-You and your students are sure to enjoy Qizify - a new level of learning management system.
+You and your students are sure to enjoy LearnSlice - a new level of learning management system.

 Get in touch with us today!

-Your Qizify team
+Your LearnSlice team